DennyAndrew/DennyAndrew.github.io/content/authors/admin/_index.md

 first_name: Denny
 last_name: Andrew

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Data Science
+role: Estatístico e Cientista de Dados

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Federal University os Paraná
+  - name: Universidade Federal do Paraná
     url: https://www.ufpr.br/portalufpr/

 # Short bio (displayed in user profile at end of posts)